asyntai/ai-chatbot-for-statamic-addon/README.md

-# Asyntai - AI Chatbot Plugin For Statamic CMS
+# Asyntai - AI Chatbot Addon For Statamic CMS

 Create and launch AI assistant/chatbot for your Statamic website in minutes.
 It talks to your visitors, helps, explains, never misses a chat and can increase conversion rates!
 All while knowing your website, customized just for you.
 Your October website can now talk.